Bullers Wood Multi Academy Trust

-The Trust Board will have the over-arching responsibility for both schools with regard to strategic development, financial efficiency, educational outcomes, vision and ethos and safeguarding always with the objective of achieving the optimum and most secure future for all of our students, staff and stakeholders.
-Each school will have its own local Governing Body with parental representation and the Chairs of each of these will be Trustees at Board level thus ensuring a wider understanding of local issues at board level.
+The Trust Board has the over-arching responsibility for both schools with regard to strategic development, financial efficiency, educational outcomes, vision and ethos and safeguarding always with the objective of achieving the optimum and most secure future for all of our students, staff and stakeholders.
+Each school has its own local Governing Body with parental and staff representation.
+Details of Trustees and Members can be found on our web-site.

 We are beginning what promises to be an exciting time as the BWMAT consolidates its position and the Board will be aiming to ensure that alongside this we also consider opportunities to expand our Trust where these complement our overall ethos and objectives.

 Bruce Walker – Vice Chairman BWMAT

 Isobel is the Independent Chair of the London Borough of Bromley Governance Improvement Board, which oversees and monitors progress and performance of the Ofsted Improvement Plan across all partnerships involved with Children and Education Services.

 - Interim Deputy Chief Executive London Borough of Havering.

 - Interim Consultant to Development Specialist in School Place Planning